OsuwoJr/highpoint/README.md

    ```bash
    npm run dev
    ```
-4. Add required images to the `/static/images/` directory (see `/static/images/README.md` for details)
+4. Add required images to the `/static/images/` directory

 ## Building for Production